intel/fpga-partial-reconfig/tutorials/a10_soc_devkit_blinking_led/README.md

 ## Technical Documentation

-*  AN-770.pdf Application Note provides information about the reference design, and walks you through partially reconfiguring a flat design.
+*  AN-770.pdf Application Note provides information about the tutorial, and walks you through partially reconfiguring a flat design.
 *  This document is available on the GitHub: [here](AN-770.pdf)

 ## System Requirements